Ouxsoft/LHTML/docs/README.md

 ```

 ### Custom Elements
-LHTML5 design encourages the creation of custom elements over building a processing tree consisting of large nested logical elements that are difficult to maintain.
-The document allows for the use of custom elements that are not defined in the HTML5 spec.
+The document MAY use custom elements not defined in the HTML5 spec.
+LHTML5 design encourages the creation of custom elements over building a processing tree consisting of large nested logical elements, which are difficult to maintain.

 #### Example
-The following shows an example of an unparsed document containing a few custom elements.
-This document would not be suitable to send to a site visitor's web browser without having been pass through to a parser.
+The following shows an example of an unparsed document that would not be suitable to send to a site visitor's web browser unprocessed.
+This example contains two custom elements and makes use of four Modules.
+The Modules are instantiated using the `<html>`, `<block>`, `<news>` and `<footer>` elements and accomplish the following:

-This example makes use of four Modules.
-These modules are instantiated using the `<html>`, `<block>`, `<news>` and `<footer>` elements.
-The `<html>` element invokes a module that adds the completed `<head>` element.
-The `<block>` element is replaced by a fully built HTML5 navigation bar.
-The `<h1>` element is part of the static page content; itt remains uninitiated and unaltered.
-The `<news>` element pulls up to 20 news stories from a database and display them with a `<div>` containing thumbnails and a headline.
-The `<footer>` section is automatically populated with a copyright notice.
+ + The `<html>` element adds a completed `<head>` element when detected as missing.
+ + The `<block>` element is replaced by a fully built HTML5 navigation bar.
+ + The `<news>` element pulls up to 20 news stories from a database and display them with a `<div>` containing thumbnails and a headline.
+ + The `<footer>` element is populated with a copyright notice.

 ```html5
 <html>